 The outcome of this aspect of our work is a growing number of self-motivated, business-minded people with entrepreneurial aspirations.
 To intensify value chain connections, SGs benefit from a bulk buying system that allows members to purchase high-quality, appropriate inputs at lower prices, using economies of scale.

-This service is being offered by a nascent social business known as Zis’Ukhanyo (‘bringing light’) that offers access to farming inputs as well as social products, These include health and hygiene products for female members of SGs.
+This service is offered by a social business known as Zis’Ukhanyo (‘bringing light’) that provides access to farming inputs as well as household and health products.
 Over 80% of participants in this aspect of the programme are women.